Voices of the City: Plot

 While at the seedy Blue Jay cafe in San Francisco with her sweetheart Jimmy Halloran (Cullen Landis), Georgia Rodman (Leatrice Joy) is a witness to the murder of a policeman by Red O'Rourke's gang.
 Georgia and Jimmy are regarded as accessories to the slaying and begin looking for them to question them.
 Georgia's mother throws her out of her house for consorting with lowlifes.
 Offering to hide the couple, Red O'Rourke (Lon Chaney) actually plans to kill Jimmy so he can't testify against him.
 O'Rourke tells Georgia the police are looking for her so that she remains hidden during the day.
 She becomes known as the "Night Rose" because she only comes out at night, wearing a veil.

-O'Rourke's girlfriend Sally Monroe (Schade) becomes jealous that her boyfriend is trying to get Georgia to marry him.
-She tells Georgia that O'Rourke is a rat and that he is planning to kill Jimmy at a local ball run by O'Rourke at which he plans to marry Georgia.
-Jimmy is lured to Black Mike's Cafe where he is shot by one of O'Rourke's men.
-Georgia, believing him to be dead, determines to have her revenge.
+O'Rourke's girlfriend Sally Monroe (Schade) becomes jealous when she learns that O'Rourke is trying to convince Georgia to marry him.
+She tells Georgia that O'Rourke is treacherous and plotting to kill Jimmy at a local ball organized by O'Rourke, where he intends to marry Georgia.
+Jimmy is tricked into going to Black Mike's Cafe, where one of O'Rourke's men shoots him.
+Believing Jimmy to be dead, Georgia decides to seek vengeance.

 Georgia pulls a gun on O'Rourke at the ball while they are dancing.
 Just as she is about to shoot him, Sally grabs the pistol out of her hand and fires the fatal shot.
 Georgia's mother forgives her and welcomes her back, and upon her return, Georgia finds Jimmy recovering at her mother's home.